 Watch I: The Undertaker’s WrestleMania XX Entrance

 The mathematical constant pi (π or 3.14) has been a favorite of mine because it is attached to some of my favorite things and moments ever.
-And in celebration of today, Pi Day, I would like to share my favorite pro wrestling entrance ever that happened on March 14, 2004, The Undertaker’s WrestleMania XX entrance.
+And in celebration of today, Pi Day, I would like to share my favorite pro wrestling entrance ever, that took place on March 14, 2004: The Undertaker’s WrestleMania XX entrance.

 Watch the amazing WrestleMania XX entrance of The Undertaker, my favorite pro wrestling entrance ever.

-And isn’t it perfect that The Undertaker’s career went full circle on March 14, Pi Day, a day that celebrates the mathematical constant that represents the ratio of a circle’s circumference to its diameter?
-No, wait.
-It IS perfect.
-And that is one reason I love pi.
+WrestleMania XX’s tagline was, “Where it all begins… again.”
+On March 14, 2004, The Undertaker really began again, and it’s poetic that at that point, The Undertaker’s career went full circle on Pi Day, and that day that celebrates the mathematical constant that represents the ratio of a circle’s circumference to its diameter.
+That is one reason I love the constant pi.

 Ω